-Readers of all ages are encouraged to be a hero this summer.
-Open to all children: birth through 17 years (yes, even the adults too!) the Summer Reading Challenge.
+Readers of all ages are encouraged to run to their local NCC Library this summer for the Summer Reading Challenge.
 The program encourages everyone to discover new books, attend programs, and enjoy their community.
-The Summer Reading Challenge runs June 1 through August 15.
+The Summer Reading Challenge runs June 1 through August 20.

-You will notice that we have eliminated the weekly incentives.
-Children will still earn a free book by logging their first 10 hours read.
-We have also added additional free books for children as they continue to read.
-Finally, there are opportunities to earn additional raffle entries for the grand prizes awarded at the end of the program (Grand prizes differ at each branch, check with your local library for details).
+Children and Teens will earn a free book by logging their first 10 hours read.
+There are also opportunities to earn additional free books as they continue to read.
+Finally, there are opportunities to earn entries for the grand prizes awarded at the end of the program (Grand prizes differ at each branch, check with your local library for details).

-We’ve also added a hands-on activity portion in order to add a sense of discovery and element of fun to the program.
+There is also the activity portion of the Summer Challenge.
 Present your activity log each time you visit the library.
-Once you complete 25 activities, you will be able to choose a prize as determined by your library.
+Once you complete 25 activities, you will receive *2 Tickets to a Wilmington Blue Rocks Game (games are determined by the team) and a certificate that proves you are a reading champion!